 Carbon pollution, warmer temperatures, and changing weather patterns make winegrowing difficult in the mid-Atlantic region of the United States.
 For example, following heavy rain during the 2018 harvest, we were unable to produce red wine from our vineyard.
 Regenerative agricultural practices, such as no-till and diverse cover crops, can capture atmospheric carbon and store it in soil, make crops healthier and farms more resilient, and help address climate change.

-Soil with structural integrity, a diverse microbiome, and high levels of organic matter carries out many vital functions.
+Soil with structural integrity, a diverse microbiome, and high levels of organic matter carry out many vital functions.
 It provides essential support for plants, protects against both drought and flood, removes environmental toxins, and improves water quality.
 Particularly important in today’s world, soil stores large quantities of carbon – more than twice the amount found in the atmosphere.
 Putting more carbon in soil will play a crucial role in addressing the underlying cause of climate change.

 To achieve these goals, we embrace the core practices of regenerative agriculture – disturbing the soil as little as possible, maintaining diverse perennial plants throughout the year, and integrating livestock using holistic grazing techniques.
-We have done so in the context of the overall landscape of our farm that includes 400 acres of natural areas and riparian buffers, 120 acres of pasture and cropland, and extensive hedgerows and meadows of native grasses and forbs that provide sanctuary for beneficial insects.
+We have done so in the context of the overall landscape of our farm which includes 400 acres of natural areas and riparian buffers, 120 acres of pasture and cropland, and extensive hedgerows and meadows of native grasses and forbs that provide sanctuary for beneficial insects.

 Because different plants provide diverse nutrients to soil microbes, we enhance plant diversity within the vineyard using perennial cover crops supplemented by various annual grasses and forbs selected to address specific challenges such as compaction and plow pan.
 Instead of mowing, we use a custom-made roller-crimper.
-Crimping inhibits the hormonal signals that stimulate regrowth and terminates growth of tall species while allowing low-growing varieties to flourish.
+Crimping inhibits the hormonal signals that stimulate regrowth and terminates the growth of tall species while allowing low-growing varieties to flourish.
 It also adds a mulch layer that cools the soil, creating an optimal environment for fungal growth.

 Reasoning that grapevines would likely be healthiest in a forest-like setting supported by nutrients and microbes that are common in that ecosystem, we emphasize growth of diverse fungal species that prefer woody food sources.
 Dodon’s compost program uses ramial wood chips that result in high carbon to nitrogen ratios of about 40:1.
 While most compost is produced in windrows that require regular turning, we have also constructed a static, aerobic composter inoculated with soil from the woods just outside the vineyard.
-We believe that this system encourages native mycorrhizal fungal species that will interact with the vines to produces better soil, healthier plants, and better fruit.
+We believe that this system encourages native mycorrhizal fungal species that will interact with the vines to produce better soil, healthier plants, and better fruit.

 Between 2012 and 2019, soil organic matter in the vineyard increased from 0.3% to 2.8%, raising soil organic carbon stocks by 44 tons per acre to a depth of 18 inches.
 Across the 16-acre vineyard, we can estimate that about 2,550 tons of carbon dioxide have been sequestered and stored over seven years.